 Help with Fees

 Specialist Course Information

-PlacementDuring the course the students will complete placement one day per week, starting term 2 and continuing for the duration of the course.
+PlacementDuring the course the students will complete placement one day per week, starting in term 4.

 Placement is arranged by: Institute